Luis-mn00/GNN-Fluids/README.md

 # MSc Thesis: Physics Informed Artificial Intelligence for Free Surface Fluid Models

-*Luis Medrano Navarro, Master in Industrial Mathematics, UC3M*
+*Luis Medrano Navarro, Master in Industrial Mathematics, I3A and UC3M*

 This work has been inspired by: